jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 - Boot & run without a battery connected (when connected to a power cable)
 - Bypass the battery and run directly from power cable with the battery installed
-- Configure OEMconfig APIs to control this via software, if it wasn't feasible to interface the hardware
+- Configure OEMConfig APIs to control this via software, if it wasn't feasible to interface the hardware

 Unfortunately this quickly overshot time & budget requirements (but I did take some of this over to [the M10p!](/blog/2023/05/product-files-alternate-formfactors-and-power-solutions/)), so I had to settle for a fully-software smart monitoring solution that would detect for how long the T8 had been plugged in, the voltages and cycles of the battery, and alter the charging profile accordingly.
 This required engineering coordination between the Android framework folks, kernel folks, and the engineers responsible for the [PMIC](https://en.wikipedia.org/wiki/Power_management_integrated_circuit) design.

 From a UX perspective, it also introduced some scenarios that customers (or rather, their users who didn't read manuals) raised concerns about.
 When the tablet had been on charge for more than 24 hours straight for example, we allowed the battery to discharge intentionally to align with the new power profile.
 Unsurprisingly support tickets did get raised about devices not charging.
 There were also tickets raised about this solution not kicking in where customers would turn the power off to the tablet when their stores/offices/spaces closed, and back on in the morning; the solution simply wouldn't ever kick in because it wasn't permanently (or >24h) on charge.

 So it wasn't infallible, and accordingly we did see some genuine battery failures in the wild, but overall it's been a reasonably insignificant number compared to the number of devices shipped overall.

 ## The Android journey